 On the flip side, the cloud keeps your data safe even if there is a hardware failure in your on-premises facilities.
-Moreover, Power BI provides many cloud-related features that help you access the data and share the reports over the Internet.
+Moreover, Power BI provides many cloud-related features that help you access data and share reports over the internet.

 Benefits: MSBI vs Power BI

-MSBI with SSRS follows a drill-down approach for detailed information based on certain factors, and this helps the user make better decisions and precisely measure the performance of a product in the market.
+MSBI with SSRS follows a drill-down approach for detailed information based on certain factors, and this helps users to make better decisions and precisely measure the performance of a product in the market.

-When it comes to data handling, MSBI does not put much stress on the data engine as it deals with only structured and semi-structured data.
+When it comes to data handling, MSBI does not put much stress on the data engine; this is because MSBI only deals with structured and semi-structured data.
 You can create larger reports with SSRS as compared to Power BI.

-However, Power BI can handle structured, semi-structured, and unstructured data within the capacity limit of 33,000 rows or 10 MB of data.
-If your file has more rows or larger size, you can run direct queries through Power Query and get the result.
+However, Power BI can handle structured, semi-structured, and unstructured data within limited capacity.
+If your file has more rows or larger sizes, you can run direct queries through Power Query and get the result.

 Check out these Power BI Interview Questions if you are preparing for a job interview.

-The AI features in Power BI allow the user to run queries by simply typing them in natural language.
-Also, its drag-and-drop feature helps you create stunning reports without knowing the background process of how the data is being transformed.
+The AI features in Power BI allow users to run queries by simply typing them in natural language.
+Power BI’s drag-and-drop feature also helps users to create stunning reports without knowing the background process of how data is being transformed.

 MSBI is available for 180 days as a free version.
-After that, the user needs to pay US$931.
-In the Pro version, MSBI charges US$10 per user every month, while the user has to pay US$5,000 for unlimited access in the Premium version.
+After that, users need to pay US$931.
+For the pro version, MSBI charges US$10 per user every month; users have to pay US$5,000 for unlimited access to the premium version.

-The free version of Power BI, on the other hand, lasts up to 60 days, after which the user has to pay US$9.99 for every user.
-For Power BI Premium, the charges are US$20/user and US$4,995/capacity every single month.
+The free version of Power BI lasts for 60 days, after which US$9.99 have to be paid for every user.
+For Power BI Premium, the charges are US$20 per user and US$4,995 per capacity every single month.

 Difference Between MSBI and Power BI